markets/suchtube/README.md

     > suchtube --server

-You can also use the search part [as a library](#usage-as-a-library).
+You can also use the search functionality [as a library](#usage-as-a-library).

 ## Installation and usage

 ### Requirements

-- Node.js

-Currently this package officially supports (and is tested against) Node v18+.
-If you need to manage different Node environments, a version manager (like [creationix/nvm](https://github.com/creationix/nvm) or [tj/n](https://github.com/tj/n)) is recommended.
+- Node.js: Currently this package officially supports (and is tested against) Node v18+.

-- YouTube Data API key

-Should be loaded in current shell as an environment variable named `SUCHTUBE_YOUTUBE_DATA_API_V3`.
+- YouTube Data API key: Should be loaded in the current shell as an environment variable named `SUCHTUBE_YOUTUBE_DATA_API_V3`.

 ### Install